A Rule-Based Epidemiological Modelling Framework

 \section{Acknowledgements}

+MK likes to give special thanks to Odo Diekmann, Johannes M\"uller, Joan Saldana and Peter Wrede for reading parts of the manuscript and contributing references and ideas. \\

-DA acknowledges funding from the Spanish Ministerio de Ciencia, Inovacion y Universidades, and the the European Regional Development Fund (ERDF), under the project CRISIS (PGC2018-096577-B-I00).
-LMK acknowledges support from the European Union Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No.\ 691070 (CHiPS), the Cantab Capital Institute for the Mathematics of Information and Magdalene College, Cambridge (Nevile Research Fellowship).
-MK acknowledges the support of all the members of the \href{https://www.mathematical-modelling.science/index.php/projects/covid-19-epidemiology-project}{Covid-19 Epidemiology Project}.
-Special thanks to Odo Diekmann, Matthias Gsänger, Johannes M\"uller, Joan Saldana and Peter Wrede for reading parts of the manuscript and contributing references and ideas. \\
+LMK acknowledges support from the European Union Horizon 2020 research and innovation programmes under the Marie Skłodowska-Curie grant agreement No. 777826 (NoMADS) and No. 691070 (CHiPS), the Cantab Capital Institute for the Mathematics of Information and Magda- lene College, Cambridge (Nevile Research Fellowship).